-I considered this dish a nightmare as a child.
-Don’t click out of my site just yet, I’ve changed my mind.
-Completely.
-This is now one of my favorite meals.
+Cuban Carne con Papa is one of my favorite meals and one of my first cooking videos on youtube.
 I absolutely love any dish that contains tender beef.
 You won’t need a knife to cut the beef.
 The beef should fall apart while using a fork.

 - 2 lbs beef